papermoonio/polkadot-ecosystem-docs-draft/docs/.snippets/code/build-on-polkadot/xcm/asset-transfer-api/reference/transfer-arg-opts.md

     `format` ++"T extends Format"++

-    Specifies the format for returning a transaction
+    Specifies the format for returning a transaction.

     ??? child "Type `Format`"